 Fake reviews for health products will often use a long list of “scientific facts.”

 Fake reviews tend to be either 1 star, or 5.
 There’s rarely an in-between.
 Make sure you check reviews at 2, 3, and 4 stars too — real reviews tend to be more moderate.

 Spot ’em — Fake Trade Reviews

 Moving into a different sector, if a product or service is not from a provider you already know and trust, you will need to conduct additional due diligence before even looking at the product itself.

-“Making money,” along with pain, illness, weight loss, diet and some other categories are where you’ll find vulnerable consumers, and that’s where you’ll also find the most dishonest affiliates.
-The worst view these consumers as “suckers,” nothing more.
+“Making Money,” along with pain, illness, weight loss, diet, and some other categories are where you’ll find vulnerable consumers, and that’s where you’ll also find the most dishonest affiliates.
+The worst view of these consumers as “suckers,” nothing more.